WoltLab/docs.woltlab.com/docs/getting-started_quick-start.md

 </package>
 ```

-There is an [entire chapter][package_package-xml] on the package system that explains what the code above
+There is an [entire chapter](package_package-xml.md) on the package system that explains what the code above
 does and how you can adjust it to fit your needs.
 For now we'll keep it as it is.

 ## The PHP Class